lishiyo/second-me-prototype/DEVELOPMENT_LOG.md

 ## 2025-04-15 19:35:42 PDT

 ### Current Status
+- Starting on L1 implementation!
+Created models, generators, and adapters as well as migration script.
 - Completed verification of the L1GenerationResult model implementation
 - Ensured alignment between our implementation and lpm_kernel's L1GenerationResult
 - Confirmed that chunk_topics is correctly implemented as a dictionary (not a list)